dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/audit.md

 Aggregate
 ```

-- For the Tracker Audit Scope, the audited objects are: Tracked Entity Instance, Enrollment, Event, Tracked Entity Attribute Value.
+- For the Tracker Audit Scope, the audited objects are:
+Tracked Entity Instance, Tracked Entity Attribute Value, Enrollment, Event

 - For the Metadata Scope, all "metadata" objects are audited.